oysteinvolden/vision-based-navigation/README.md

   - PoE adapters.
   - Switch / ethernet cables.

-  The figure below shows the power and ethernet interface between the hardware components and the On-Board System (OBS) for the USV.
+  The figure below shows the power and ethernet interface between the hardware components and the guidance, navigation, and conrol (GNC)computer for the USV.

   ![Hardware overview](doc/figures/hardware_overview.png)